 Chase Hurley is general manager of the San Luis Canal Company in Dos Palos.
 He points to a small dam near the river in western Madera County.
 It’s likely the most important structure for the irrigation company because it guides water from the river into its canal system.

-“That dam, and this canal are sinking roughly six inches a year," says Hurley."So when that happens the dams not going to be high enough to physically gravitational push that down the canal.”
+“That dam, and this canal are sinking roughly six inches a year," says Hurley."So when that happens the dams not going to be high enough to physically gravitationally push that down the canal.”

 (Sack Dam is sinking six inches a year due to subsidence.
 Photo By Amy Quinton)